-- Removing liabilities for carbon lost from adverse events, as long as the forest is replanted. - Enabling the offset of liabilities by planting a carbon-equivalent forest elsewhere. - Closing a loophole which could allow foresters to deforest and re-register land in order to game the averaging provisions.
+- i.
+Removing Suspending liabilities for carbon lost from adverse events, as long as the forest is replanted. - ii.
+Enabling the offset of liabilities by planting a carbon-equivalent forest elsewhere. - iii.
+Closing a loophole which could allow foresters to deforest and re-register land in order to game the averaging provisions.